sadafAsh/InheritanceConcept/README.md

 3.HIERARCHICAL INHERITANCE:
         When two or more class inherits a single class,so it is called hierarchiacal inheritance.
-In 'hierarchical inheritance' package 'Cat' class and 'Tiger' class both inherits the 'Animal' class.Both the class has the properties of 'Animal' class.
+In 'hierarchical inheritance' package 'PermanentEmployee' class and 'TemporaryEmployee' class both inherits the 'Employee'class.Both the class has the properties of 'Animal' class.

 JunitTest:
       There is JUnit Test also present for all three type of inheritance and test coverage are 100%